 Recommended: Guide to Buying, Selling, and Updating Your Home

 Estimating Project Scope and Cost

-Being familiar with these parts of the staircase, individually or together, can be helpful when deciding on design and organization of the remodel—even if it’s being done piecemeal.
+Being familiar with these parts of the staircase, individually or together, can be helpful when deciding on the design and organization of the staircase remodel—even if it’s being done piecemeal.
 For example, refinishing the stair treads now and replacing the spindles and handrail later, or repainting the whole staircase so it has an updated look until replacing it is affordable might be budget-friendly options.

 • Using paint made to withstand the wear and tear this high-traffic area is prone to is essential for the paint job to be long lasting.
 Look for floor, deck, or heavy-duty paint.
 Water-based, not oil-based paints, will prevent discoloration, especially on light colors.

 • Other important considerations in painting stairs are proper preparation (cleaning and sanding), protecting neighboring surfaces, and priming the stairs so the paint will adhere correctly.

 • For DIY projects, materials are the main costs and can be between $175 and $350.

 ◦ An average indoor residential staircase will require one gallon of paint at $30 to $40 per gallon.
 If the handrail, spindles, and/or newel posts will be a different color than the treads or risers, an additional gallon of paint will be needed.
 Polyurethane, at about $50 per gallon, will help protect the new paint finish.